cwt/wormhole/README.rst

 Wormhole
 ========

-Asynchronous I/O HTTP and HTTPS Proxy on Python 3.5

 **Wormhole** is a forward proxy without caching.
 You may use it to:

 -  Modifying requests to look like they are originated from the IP address